sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 When you describe a situation, always end with this kind of prompt.
 Portray a situation that demands a response.
 Always.

-As a GM, this is what you will be doing most of the time.
+## But now what should I say?

+> Where's the *rest* of the script?

+If this is your first time being a GM, you might feel intimidated.
+That's ok.
+Remember, this is not high art, this is improv.
+You are *playing* to find out what happens.

+If this is the first time you've GMed a game, the best thing you can do is prepare.
+Read the [Guidance](#guidance) chapter.
+Check out some [examples](#show_dont_tell) of how other GMs have run their games.
+Then, with that context, read the Guidance chapter again.

+The primary thing to remember is that on ✗✗, you get to make a move.

-**Describe the immediate situation around the players at all times.** This is how you start a session, how you get things rolling after a snack break, get back on track after a great joke: tell them what the situation is in concrete terms.
+Always **Describe the immediate situation around the characters**.
+This is how you start a session, how you get things rolling after a snack break, get back on track after a great joke: tell them what the situation is in concrete terms.